 Katie Coddington, BS, Research Study Assistant

 Katie is a Research Study Assistant in the READi Lab.
-She primarily works on the ImPACT study performing behavioral assessments.
+Her primary roles include leading the behavioral assessment team for ImPACT and coordinating the UW baby siblings cohort for ECHO.
 A Colorado native, Katie graduated in the Spring of 2016 from Pacific Lutheran University with a BS in Psychology and minors in Statistics and Biology.
-Katie is very passionate about working with children with a wide array of developmental disorders, including ASD.
-She has worked with these children in summer camp settings and has also delivered respite care.
-She hopes to eventually earn a PhD in Child Clinical Psychology; she wants to specifically focus on the development of personalized, client-centered interventions for children with comorbid neurodevelopmental disorders.
-In her free time, Katie enjoys singing, hanging out with friends, traveling, and baking.
+Katie is very passionate about working with children with developmental disabilities and has worked with this population for over 10 years as a behavioral technician, respite care provider, and camp counselor.
+She hopes to pursue a PhD in Clinical Psychology, with the ultimate goal of conducting her own research that focuses on the development of interventions for children with comorbid neurodevelopmental disorders.

-If she could have one super power, it would be… "I would love a Time-Turner, like Hermione has in Harry Potter...then I could do so many things at once!"
+If she could have one super power, it would be… "I would love to be multiple places at once!"

 Allycen Kurup, BS, Research Study Assistant